 Skin – use special preparations for lumps, itching, & muddy conditions; a herbal shampoo for the horse’s coat, herbal gel for the hoof, sole and heel.
 There are also products which keep flies away (fly sprays) and internal fly repellents.

 Joints, muscles, hooves, and tendons - if you horse’s health is below par wear and tear to muscles, joints and ligaments occurs faster than your horse’s ability to repair the damage.
 Herbs help to bring the body back into balance, ease pain and facilitate movement.

+Veterinary advice on using herbs for horses with over 100 faq’s on horse health issues answered by Stephen Ashdown.
 If you need advice on your horse’s health, or not sure of the best herbal products to use, please phone Stephen Ashdown or a member of his team at the Advice Centre in Chichester, West Sussex.
-National/International and mobile phone numbers are available on that site.
+Phone details may be obtained here.